Samsung seeks Hong Kong arbitration after Microsoft lawsuit

 The arbitration came just days after Microsoft filed an amended complaint in its New York lawsuit asking the court to rule that it did not breach a business collaboration agreement with Samsung.

-Microsoft in the complaint also sought an order requiring Samsung to pay $6.9 million (4.29 million pound) interest on more than $1 billion in royalty payments which it delayed in protest of the Nokia deal.
+Microsoft in the complaint also sought an order requiring Samsung to pay $6.9 million interest on more than $1 billion in royalty payments which it delayed in protest of the Nokia deal.

 Samsung made royalty payments on time to Microsoft during the first fiscal year after they signed their 2011 agreement, the lawsuit said.